 Discussing the best breed of hunting dog for various game is kind of like arguing whether a Chevy or Ford is better.
 But, we’re going to take a crack at putting some definition to the hunting dogs discussion.

 While many breeds can be hunted on several species of quarry, we’re going to only use a breed of hunting dog once—forcing us to choose wisely which breed we’d want if pursuing that animal.
-Hopefully this allows us to cover a wide range of breeds and gives you a better idea of the strengths of each dog.
-So, use our hunting dog guide for picking out your next pup and let the debate begin.
+This will allow us to cover a wide range of breeds and give you a better idea of the strengths of each dog.
+Thus hunting dog guide will make picking out your next pup easier.